aseprite/aseprite/docs/ase-file-specs.md

         LONG    Pivot X position (relative to the slice origin) LONG    Pivot Y position (relative to the slice origin)

+### Tileset Chunk (0x2023)

+    DWORD       Tileset ID
+    DWORD       Tileset flags
+                  1 - Include link to external file
+                  2 - Include tiles inside this file
+                  4 - Tilemaps using this tileset use tile ID=0 as empty tile (this is the new format).
+In rare cases this bit is off, and the empty tile will be equal to 0xffffffff (used in internal versions of Aseprite)
+    DWORD       Number of tiles
+    WORD        Tile Width
+    WORD        Tile Height
+    SHORT       Base Index: Number to show in the screen from the tile with index 1 and so on (by default this is field is 1, so the data that is displayed is equivalent to the data in memory).
+But it can be 0 to display zero-based indexing (this field isn't used for the representation of the data in the file, it's just for UI purposes).
+    BYTE[14]    Reserved
+    STRING      Name of the tileset
+    + If flag 1 is set
+      DWORD     ID of the external file.
+This ID is one entry of the the External Files Chunk.
+      DWORD     Tileset ID in the external file
+    + If flag 2 is set
+      DWORD     Compressed data length
+      PIXEL[]   Compressed Tileset image (see NOTE.3):
+                  (Tile Width) x (Tile Height x Number of Tiles)

 ### Notes

 #### NOTE.1